luisxiaomai/React_Development_Test_Study/README.md

   - **Manual Test**

     Since we are building UI for humans, we must also manually test them to see how they feel.
 Another reason for manual testing is for the better user experience.
-We should always try to test our UI with the naked eye
+We should always try to test our UI with the naked eye.

  ## Refs